 4. Matou

 We can’t get enough of seeing the iconic Liver Building, but what if we saw it from a different perspective?
-Up on the rooftop terrace at pan-Asian restaurant, Matou, you can appreciate an amazing view of Pier Head with the building front and centre as you sip on one of their refreshing frozen strawberry daiquiris.
+Up on the rooftop terrace at the pan-Asian restaurant, Matou, you can appreciate an amazing view of Pier Head with the building front and centre as you sip on one of their refreshing frozen strawberry daiquiris.
 Their cocktail menu is extensive, plus their platters or dim sum baskets are the perfect options to share as you catch up with friends.

 Matou, 2nd Floor Mersey Ferry Terminal, Georges Parade, Pier Head, L3 1DP

-6. Pin’s Social Club
+5. Pin’s Social Club

-The rooftop of Pin’s Social Club is back for the warmer weather plus you can always retreat inside for a game of bowling.
 This bar on Duke Street serves up refreshing carafes of sangria to share but after the winter we’ve all had, we don’t blame you if you order one each.
-Pin’s Social Club will also be serving up stone baked pizzas if you’re in need of a bite to eat and to soak up that sangria.
-There’s no need to book your place at the roof as it’s walk-ins only.
+Pin’s Social Club will also be serving up stone-baked pizzas if you’re in need of a bite to eat and to soak up that sangria.

 Pin’s Social Club, 45 – 61 Duke Street, L1 5AP

-7. 14 Bar and Grill
+6. 14 Bar and Grill

-The rooftop at 14 Bar and Grill absolutely oozes relaxed beach club vibes with a view of the Liverpool skyline that you won’t be able to stop looking at- or at least whilst you’re not tucking into their delectable dishes or sipping a refreshing tipple that is.
-14 Bar and Grill is the beauty of Bootle, serving everything from sushi to steak, seafood dishes to salads alongside impressive, uninterrupted views of Liverpool and the docks above and through their glass border day and night.
+The rooftop at 14 Bar and Grill absolutely oozes relaxed beach club vibes with a view of the Liverpool skyline that you won’t be able to stop looking at, or at least whilst you’re not tucking into their delectable dishes or sipping a refreshing tipple that is.

 14 Bar and Grill, 14th Floor, Daniel House, 31 Trinity Road, Bootle, L20 3TB

-8. Tempest on Tithebarn
+7. Tempest on Tithebarn

 Tempest on Tithebarn, 12 Tithebarn St, L2 2DT